GOCOcopenhagen/goco-react-expo-boilerplate/README.md

-# ALL Components must be in a file that starts with a capital letter
+#Goco client template

 `yarn start` to start the project

-# components
+## components
+ - ALL Components must be in a file that starts with a capital letter
  - atoms should be files that are purely styled components
  - molecules are components that are small, but contain more than just styled components
  - organisms are more complex components that contain multiple molecules/atoms